carbonscott/thesis/chapters/abstract2.md

 the optical filed, the localization of the excited polaron has been deepning, with a slowing down of the polaron’s velocity.
 Mostly, the deep trapping effect of charged carrier in composite conjugated polymer solar cell presents an opportunity for the future application in nanoscale memory and imaging devices.
+The corresponding result has been published on *Nanoscale*.

 \vspace{1.5cm}
 \noindent
 \large
-\textbf{KEY WORDS: localization of exciton, semiconducting polymeric solar cell, charge carrier transport, photoexcitation.
+\textbf{KEY WORDS: localization, exciton, semiconducting polymer, solar cell, polaron, transport, photoexcitation.
 }